Shakuntala Nayar: Personal life

-Shakuntala Nayar (born January 1926) was an Indian politician who was a member of Lok Sabha.
+Public life

 She was elected to Lok Sabha from Kaiserganj (Lok Sabha constituency) in Uttar Pradesh as a candidate of Jana Sangha.
-She was born in 1926 in Dehradun and studied at Wynberg Girls High School Mussorie.
-She was married with K.K.
-Nayar a civil servant in 1946.
 She was a member of Uttar Pradesh Legislative Assembly from 1962 to 1967.
 She was elected to Lok Sabha thrice, in 1952 as member of Hindu Maha Sabha, and in 1967 and 1971 from Kaiserganj as member of Bharatiya Jana Sangh.
+Nayar is deceased.